disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 | 2    | chl_b_70   | 0.3558  | 0.4365  | 0.2036  | 0.0930  |
 | 3    | chl_b_90   | 0.3538  | 0.4334  | 0.2048  | 0.0904  |

 ### 3.7.
 Visualizing colors on the CIE color space

-Now that we have the $x$ and $y$ values for both absorbed and transmitted colors, let's plot them on the CIE 1931 color space.
+Now that we have the \(x\) and \(y\) values for both absorbed and transmitted colors, let's plot them on the CIE 1931 color space.
 This code first plots the CIE color space as we have seen [at the beginning](#33-plotting-the-cie-2-color-space).
 Then, it iterates through the colors DataFrame and plots the absorbed colors (based on the `x_A` and `y_A` columns) as scattered points on the color space with corresponding labels, colors, and edge colors.

 ```python
 # Instantiate figure and axes